corda/corda/docs/source/permissioning.rst

   certificate hierarchy design.
 As as side-effect this also acts as a secondary depth restriction on issued certificates

-All the certificates except the Doorman certificates must be issued with the custom role extension (see below).
+All the certificates must be issued with the custom role extension (see below).

 We can visualise the permissioning structure as follows: